 Tape in hair extensions are designed to stick like a sandwich of 4cm or 2 cm piece onto your natural hair.
-The bonding process doest damage your natural hair, provided the fitting is done correctly.
+The bonding process doest damage your natural hair, provided the fitting/removals are done correctly.

 The tape is made with medical grade adhesive which bonds and seal with each other.
 This provide a water proof seal which holds for 3-8 weeks.

 First time wearers can expect less bonding time than experienced wearers.

 All hair are made with 100% remy/virgin Indian remy human hair

 Black colors can be re-used up to 4 fittings, depending on care and condition

 Blonde/light colors can be re-used 1-2 times, depending products used*** Very important!